vizkov/SuBot/README.md

 # SuBot
 Modular, AppSec bot 🤖

 I basically wanted to learn about AI prompting ⌨️, and I decided to do that by designing an AppSec bot.
 None of this was ever executed or implemented on any scale.
+The core idea was to use AI as a co-creator.

-Although it started as a project with a particular [vision/goal](00-overview.md) ✨, it ended up becoming more of a playground for different tangents and ideas 🛝.
+Although it started as a project with a particular [vision/goal](00-overview.md) ✨, it ended up becoming more of a playground for different tangents and concepts 🛝.